mgallegoa/telescope-media-files.nvim/README.md

 * [ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer) : for video preview support
 * [pdftoppm](https://linux.die.net/man/1/pdftoppm) : for pdf preview support.
 Available in the AUR as **poppler** package.
 * [epub-thumbnailer](https://github.com/marianosimone/epub-thumbnailer) : for epub preview support.
 * [fontpreview](https://github.com/sdushantha/fontpreview) : for font preview support.
-But it is necessary to instal imageMagic version > 7 to work correctly (https://github.com/ImageMagick/ImageMagick) and follow the insatallation accourding to your system, for example in Unix (https://github.com/ImageMagick/ImageMagick/blob/main/Install-unix.txt)
+But it is necessary to install imageMagic version > 7 to work correctly (https://github.com/ImageMagick/ImageMagick) and follow the insatallation accourding to your system, for example in Unix (https://github.com/ImageMagick/ImageMagick/blob/main/Install-unix.txt)
 * [ffmpeg](https://www.ffmpeg.org/) : Use for webp previews.

 ## Other usefull documents pages
-* [Know errors/issues and how to fix](documentation/errors_issues_knows.md) contain the a list of know and document errors/issues and how to fix it.
+* [Know errors/issues and how to fix](documentation/errors_issues_knows.md) contain a list of know and document errors/issues and how to fix it.
-* [Tested environments](documentation/tested_environments.md) contain information of differents environments test and work well.
+* [Tested environments](documentation/tested_environments.md) contain information of different environments test and work well.